cloudflare/terraform-provider-cloudflare/docs/resources/zero_trust_access_application.md

 - `custom_deny_url` (String) The custom URL a user is redirected to when they are denied access to the application when failing identity-based rules.
 - `custom_non_identity_deny_url` (String) The custom URL a user is redirected to when they are denied access to the application when failing non-identity rules.
 - `custom_pages` (List of String) The custom pages that will be displayed when applicable for this application
+- `destinations` (Attributes List) List of destinations secured by Access.
+This supersedes `self_hosted_domains` to allow for more flexibility in defining different types of domains.
+If `destinations` are provided, then `self_hosted_domains` will be ignored. (see [below for nested schema](#nestedatt--destinations))
-- `domain` (String) The primary hostname and path that Access will secure.
-If the app is visible in the App Launcher dashboard, this is the domain that will be displayed.
+- `domain` (String) The primary hostname and path secured by Access.
+This domain will be displayed if the app is visible in the App Launcher.
 - `enable_binding_cookie` (Boolean) Enables the binding cookie, which increases security against compromised authorization tokens and CSRF attacks.
 - `footer_links` (Attributes List) The links in the App Launcher footer. (see [below for nested schema](#nestedatt--footer_links))
 - `header_bg_color` (String) The background color of the App Launcher header.